These Robotic Friends Teach Kids How to Code | Make:

 There are two different ways to code Cue.
 The first, most likely aimed at those who just want to play with Cue as a toy, has the user commanding Cue through text messages.
 For example, typing “Turn left” will have Cue say, “I’m turning left!” and then spin counter-clockwise.

 For those that want Cue to be a tool for teaching kids how to program a robot, there’s an option for that too.
-The user can use a simple block-based drag-and-drop coding (a slightly more complex version of how user’s program Dot) or JavaScript to give Cue commands.
+The user can use simple block-based, drag-and-drop coding (a slightly more complex version of how user’s program Dot) or JavaScript to give Cue commands.
 This gives Cue a significantly larger pool of programmable options in comparison to the simpler Dot.
 Users can play soccer with Cue or program Cue to recognize and follow a human hand.
 It’s pretty intuitive, and I had fun trying out new types of commands.
+While Dot may only be able to sing, I was able to get Cue to sing AND dance.

-Admittedly, the block-based variation was easier for simple experimentation as coding new commands was as simple as seeing how one block of code would affect another.
+Admittedly, the block-based coding method was easier for simple experimentation, as coding new commands was as simple as seeing how one block of code would affect another.
 JavaScript is, obviously, a little more frustrating, but Cue’s many personalities encourage users to work through their mistakes with helpful suggestions, or stop and play games with Cue if the user keeps running into a wall they can’t figure out.

 I really liked how Wonder Workshop has designed their robots to basically flow from one to the next.
 Programming Cue after programming Dot felt natural and the skills I picked up from Dot assisted me in learning the ins-and-outs of Cue.
 If you have a preteen that wants to get into robots and learning JavaScript, then Cue is an option that’s worth considering.
 If you have a kid that’s much younger, I’d definitely follow Wonder Workshop’s advice and start with Dot (or their other robot Dash) first.
 The joy and skills they’ll get out of Dot will easily translate to Cue when they’re older.
 If you want your kid to jump straight into Cue, you may have to help them out a bit first.